Ford police vehicles: Background

-Crown Victoria (1992–2011)
+Ford Police Interceptor

-The Ford Crown Victoria Police Interceptor (CVPI) was the first Ford vehicle to use the "Police Interceptor" name.
+Crown Victoria Police Interceptor

-Based on the Ford Crown Victoria, the first units were released in 1992, with a 4.6-liter Modular V8 engine and either a Ford AOD/AOD-E or Ford 4R70W 4-speed automatic transmission.
+The Ford Crown Victoria Police Interceptor (CVPI) was the first Ford vehicle to use the "Police Interceptor" name, and was introduced in 1992, based on the first generation Ford Crown Victoria.
+It featured a 4.6-liter Modular V8 engine and either a Ford AOD/AOD-E or Ford 4R70W 4-speed automatic transmission.

-For almost the entirety of its first generation production, from 1992 to 1997, the CVPI closely resembled the civilian market Crown Victoria, including its 1995 facelift.
+For almost the entirety of its first generation production run from 1992 to 1997, the CVPI closely resembled the civilian market Crown Victoria, including its 1995 facelift.
 In 1998, the CVPI received a second generation redesign alongside the civilian Crown Victoria.
 Though the second generation CVPI initially continued to closely resemble its civilian market version, significant model redesigns in the early 2000s, including the removal of chrome trim and the replacement of its civilian slatted grille in favor of a unique honeycomb grille, gave the CVPI an increasingly distinct appearance.
 To continue to provide a civilian appearance for unmarked police cars, the "Street Appearance Package" was introduced as an option, designed to closely resemble the civilian Crown Victoria.
 When the Ford Crown Victoria was discontinued in the civilian market in 2008, the CVPI remained in production.

 2011 was the final model year for the CVPI.
 The last CVPI was sold to the Kansas Highway Patrol, which they outfitted as a retro style parade car.
-To replace the CVPI, Ford introduced police variants of the sixth generation Taurus and the fifth and sixth generation Ford Explorer in 2012 for the 2013 model year.
+To replace the CVPI, Ford introduced police variants of the sixth generation Taurus and fifth generation Ford Explorer in 2012 for the 2013 model year.
 The names for both cars were the Ford Police Interceptor Sedan and Ford Police Interceptor Utility, respectively.

-Taurus (2012–2019)
+Police Interceptor Sedan

-The Ford Police Interceptor Sedan (FPIS) was introduced as the sedan of the Ford Police Interceptor range.
+The Ford Police Interceptor Sedan (FPIS) was introduced as the sedan of the Ford Police Interceptor range for the 2013 model year, based on the sixth generation Ford Taurus.

-The Sedan's standard engine is a naturally-aspirated 3.5L V6 engine, shared with the regular Taurus.
+The FPIS's standard engine was a naturally-aspirated 3.5-liter V6 engine, shared with the regular Taurus.
 A 3.7-liter aluminum-block V6 engine, shared with the Ford Mustang, became available shortly after as an upgrade.
-Ford also offered an EcoBoost version, the SHO's 3.5-liter V6 which produces 365 hp.
-All versions came with all-wheel drive, however, it could be deleted in favor of front wheel drive on the naturally-aspirated 3.5L version.
+Ford also offered an EcoBoost version, the SHO's 3.5-liter V6, which produces 365 hp.
+All versions came with all-wheel drive, though front-wheel drive was available for the naturally-aspirated 3.5-liter version.
 In 2014, Ford began offering the 4-cylinder engine from its civilian counterpart in the FPIS as part of a Special Service trim designed for detective and administrative uses.
 The FPIS was available with newer Ford safety technology such as the Blind Spot Information System, rear view camera, reverse sensing system, and electronic stability control.

-In 2015, Ford considered ending production of the Taurus in the United States.
-However, the FPIS was a major reason for continuing production.

-In 2018, Ford announced that it would be ending production of the Ford Taurus sedan on which the FPIS was based.
+In 2015, Ford considered ending production of the Taurus in the United States; however, the FPIS was a major reason for continuing production.
+In 2018, Ford announced that it would be ending production of the Taurus, on which the FPIS was based.
 In March 2019, both the Taurus and FPIS were discontinued.
 The FPIS was replaced by the Ford Police Interceptor Utility and the Ford Police Responder Hybrid Sedan.